Keerti-Gautam/learning/UndoingChanges.md

 If you accidentally stage two files using `git add *` or `git add xyz.d abc.md`, you can unstage one file by simply using the command `git reset HEAD filename.ext`.

+(HEAD points to the latest commit and is hence used)

 ### 3. Unmodifying an Accidentally Modified File